 It takes a fair amount of work to make that conversion, adding flooring, knee walls, insulation, partitions, a staircase, and possibly even a bathroom, but it can be worth it, increasing the home’s value.

 Building code requires at least half the attic floor space with a ceiling height of 7 feet or more.
 Trying to finish the attic area to the eaves doesn’t make sense.
-Better to block off some of the areas with the knee wall insulation and walls and have more usable space.
+It is better to block off some of the areas with the knee wall insulation and walls and have more usable space.
 If desired, the attic area blocked off with insulation can be used for storage.

 While it makes sense that some people use the terms “pony attic knee wall” and “cripple attic knee wall” interchangeably with “knew wall,” there are differences.
 A pony wall is a short exterior wall, much like a knee wall, but it doesn’t extend to the roof or ceiling, whereas a knee wall does.